PONTIFICAL COUNCIL FOR THE LAITY

-It was the Holy year of the Redemption (1983-1984).
+It was the Holy Year of the Redemption (1983-1984).
 Pope John Paul II felt that there should be a cross – the symbol of our faith – near the main altar in Saint Peter’s Basilica where it could be seen by everyone.
 A large wooden Cross, 3.8 metres high, was placed there according to the Holy Father’s desire.

 At the end of the Holy Year, after the Pope had closed the Holy Door, he entrusted that Cross to the youth of the world, represented by the young people from the San Lorenzo Youth Centre in Rome.
 His words on that occasion were:

 "My dear young people, at the conclusion of the Holy Year, I entrust to you the sign of this Jubilee Year: the Cross of Christ!
-Carry it throughout the world as a symbol of Christ’s love for humanity, and announce to everyone that only in the death and resurrection of Christ can we find salvation and redemption" (Rome, 22nd April 1984).
+Carry it throughout the world as a symbol of Christ’s love for humanity, and proclaim to everyone that it is only in Christ, who died and rose from the dead, that salvation and redemption are to be found" (Rome, 22 April 1984).

-The first pilgrimage of the Holy Year Cross (as it was known then) was in July 1984 to Munich in Germany for the “Katholikentag" (Catholic days).
-It was just a simple wooden cross, so at first, people did not see that it was anything special.
-Little by little they realised that it was there on a mission by desire of the Holy Father.
+The youth responded to the Holy Father’s request.
+They took it to the San Lorenzo Youth Centre beside Saint Peter’s Square, and this was to be its home when it was not away on pilgrimage around the world.
+The first pilgrimage of the Holy Year Cross (as it was known then) took place in July.
+The destination was Munich in Germany for the “Katholikentag”.
+It was just a simple wooden cross.
+At first sight, people did not see that it was anything special.
+Little by little they realised that it had come on a mission by desire of the Holy Father.
 At the final Eucharistic celebration in the city stadium with 120,000 people present, it was beside the altar for all to see.

 1987 was the year of the 2nd World Youth Day, the first to gather young people from around the world in one place.
 It was held in Buenos Aires in Argentina in April of that year.
 This was the first time the Cross went to the American continent.
 It was taken there several days before the event.
 The Holy Father reminded the young people of the origin of that Cross: “The great Cross that presides at our gathering today is the one that initiated all the ceremonies during the Holy year of the Redemption and which I gave to a group of young people on Easter Sunday...”
 Then the Cross returned to Europe to be present at youth meetings in Germany, France and Greece.
-It was also present at the Synod of Bishops in Rome in October.
+It was also present at the Synod of Bishops held in Rome in October.

-In 1988, besides being present at the Rome celebration of the 3rd World Youth Day on Palm Sunday, the Cross travelled to Germany and France, and crossed the Atlantic again, this time to Steubenville in the United States.
+In 1988, besides being present at the Rome diocesan celebration of the 3rd World Youth Day on Palm Sunday, the Cross travelled to Germany and France, and crossed the Atlantic again, this time to Steubenville in the United States.

 In 1989, the Cross travelled around the dioceses of the Netherlands, and then in August it went to the 4th World Youth Day, this time being held in Santiago de Compostela in Spain.
 It was among the crowds with the youth of the San Lorenzo Centre to greet the Pope as he arrived for the vigil.
 It was brought to a more prominent position for the Mass the next morning.
 Then in October, it made its first visit to Asia where it was present at an International Eucharistic Congress in Seoul in Korea.

-In 1990, the Cross was present at the Rome celebration of the 5th World Youth Day on Palm Sunday.
+In 1990, the Cross was present at the Rome diocesan celebration of the 5th World Youth Day on Palm Sunday.
 It travelled to the American continent twice: to Mexico and the United States.
 It also visited France, Germany and Italy.